 Toronto Avenue Cemetery – Ploegsteert Wood, Belgium

 On the night of the 6–7 June 1917 gas shells rained on Ploegsteert Wood.
 The soldiers of Australia’s 3rd Division fumbled for their gas masks; dozens of pack horses and mules gasped for air; and men collapsed retching by the side of duckboard tracks.
 They struggled on and were soon in trenches ready to attack in the opening moments of the Battle of Messines.
 At the edge of the wood is Toronto Avenue Cemetery, an exclusively Australian burial ground.
 These stories are brought to life at the ‘Plugstreet 14-18 Experience’ Interpretive Centre, officially opened on 9 November 2013 as part of the Australian Remembrance Trail.
 More about Toronto Avenue Cemetery...

 VC Corner Australian Cemetery and Memorial – Fromelles, France

 On 11 November 1918 Charles Bean, Australia’s official war historian, stood on the battlefield of Fromelles: ‘We found the old no-man’s-land simply full of our dead’.
 These men died on 19–20 July 1916 assaulting the German lines, and their remains lie buried in VC Corner Australian Cemetery.
 In 1998, an Australian Memorial Park was dedicated on the old German front line and at its centre stands ‘Cobbers’, a statue showing an Australian soldier carrying a wounded mate from the battlefield.
-The story of this catastrophic event for Australia will be told in the ‘Battle of Fromelles Museum’ to be opened in July 2014 as part of the Australian Remembrance Trail.
+The story of this catastrophic event for Australia is told in the ‘Battle of Fromelles Museum’ which opened in July 2014 as part of the Australian Remembrance Trail.
 More about Fromelles...

 The Bullecourt Digger – Bullecourt, France